History of Bolivia (1920–1964): Republican Party and Great Depression

 The social legislation of the Republican governments was weak, however, because neither Saavedra nor Siles Reyes wanted to challenge the rosca (tin mining magnates' political representatives).
 Siles Reyes's four years of inconsistent rule and unfulfilled promises of radical changes frustrated workers and students.
-In 1930 he was overthrown when he tried to bypass the constitutional provision forbidding reelection by resigning in order to run again.

-A military junta ruled until March 1931, when Republican leader Daniel Salamanca (1931–34) was elected as a candidate of Republican and Liberal coalition.
+In 1930, he was overthrown when he tried to bypass the constitutional provision forbidding reelection by resigning to run again.
+A military junta ruled until March 1931, when Republican leader Daniel Salamanca (1931–34) was elected as a candidate of the Republican and Liberal coalition.
 Although he was an esteemed economist before taking office, Salamanca was unable to suppress social unrest and to solve the severe economic problems caused by the Great Depression.
 Criticism of his administration mounted in all sectors of Bolivian society.
-Initially reluctant to enter into an armed conflict with Paraguay, he nevertheless led Bolivia into Chaco war, a move supported by the military and traditional groups.
+Initially reluctant to enter into an armed conflict with Paraguay, he nevertheless led Bolivia into the Chaco war, a move supported by the military and traditional groups.

-The Chaco War (1932-1935)
+Chaco War (1932–1935)

 The Chaco War originated in a long-standing dispute between Bolivia and Paraguay over the Gran Chaco region.
 This vast area was largely undeveloped except for some minor oil discoveries by Standard Oil in Bolivia and by Royal Dutch Shell in Paraguay.
 The Chaco, which Bolivia traditionally regarded as its province, became more significant to Bolivia after it lost its Pacific coastline to Chile in 1879.
-Bolivia hoped to gain access to the Atlantic Ocean with an oil pipeline across the Chaco to the Paraguay River.
+Bolivia hoped to access the Atlantic Ocean with an oil pipeline across the Chaco to the Paraguay River.
 Despite mediation attempts by various countries, the increased number of border incidents led the military high commands of Bolivia and Paraguay to prepare for the inevitability of war.

 President Salamanca used one of the border incidents to break diplomatic relations with Paraguay and to increase Bolivia's military budget, even though the country had severe economic problems.
-Convinced that Bolivia's better-equipped, German-trained troops, which outnumbered the Paraguayan army, could win the war, Salamanca went to war in September 1932.
+Convinced that Bolivia's better-equipped, German-trained troops outnumbered the Paraguayan army and could win the war, Salamanca went to war in September 1932.